 A spreadsheet program is a terrific tool for maintaining and calculating small sets of information.
 Microsoft Excel is easy to understand, create column names, enter your data, create formulas, and you're on your way.
 You can sort, filter, and format the data quickly and easily.
 But spreadsheets are not ideal for handling hundreds of records where you need to have "one version of the truth" for something like a customer, a contact, or main "thing" you need to track.
 It is very easy to introduce errors into a spreadsheet, which then makes analysis, summing, and reporting very challenging.
 The image below provides a quick example of several key challenges spreadsheets face.
 Very simply, Microsoft Access is an information management tool that helps you store information for reference, reporting, and analysis.
 Microsoft Access helps you analyze large amounts of information, and manage related data more efficiently than Microsoft Excel or other spreadsheet applications.
 This article shows you when to use Access, and how it can help make you more effective.

-|The value any database can provide is to store related information in one place, and then let you connect various different things together (sometimes called "entities" in database speak).
+The value any database can provide is to store related information in one place, and then let you connect various different things together (sometimes called "entities" in database speak).
 You store one version of the truth for any given thing, like a client, a DVD, or an order.
-Some of the major benefits to using a database are: |
+Some of the major benefits to using a database are:

 - Fewer errors and inconsistencies.
 Maintaining one version of the truth for the things you need to track minimizes the potential for duplication, errors, and inconsistent values.
 In the Excel example above, customer names, contact phone numbers, and product names are misspelled, transposed, and abbreviated in different forms.
 Imagine trying to create a report or graph in Excel that shows an accurate picture of your sales or other key performance indicators.